Martyn’s Law

 The campaign for Martyn’s Law legislation followed the Manchester Arena terrorist attack in 2017.
 It is counter terrorism legislation that aims to protect people from harm as a result of terror attacks.

-The draft Terrorism (Protection of Premises) Bill – which is commonly referred to as Martyn’s Law and was formerly referred to as the Protect Duty bill – was published in May 2023.
+The draft Terrorism (Protection of Premises) Bill – which is commonly referred to as Martyn’s Law – was published in May 2023.
 A consultation followed and the proposed Martyn’s Law was mentioned in the King’s speech in November 2023, indicating the government’s commitment to passing legislation to protect people from terror attacks in public places.
-The draft bill will now undergo a full legislative process, which may involve further changes to proposed law, however, the principles of an obligation to understand threat, vulnerability and risk, train personnel and remain vigilant are clear.
+The draft bill was introduced to Parliament on 12th September 2024, and the second reading took place on 14th October.
+We are waiting to hear when the third reading will be scheduled for.
+The Bill will follow a full legislative process, which may involve further changes to proposed law, however, the principles of an obligation to understand threat, vulnerability and risk, train personnel and remain vigilant are clear.

 Martyn’s Law requirements – what we know so far